MaRDI4NFDI/docker-wikibase/README.md

 A Docker image that runs backups on a regular basis.

 * Creates a "backup" user and group
-* Calls the backup script `mysql_backup.sh` on a regular basis using cron.
+* Calls the backup script (./wrapper.sh) on a regular basis (BACKUP_SCHEDULE) using cron
-* Puts backups as compressed files on the host.
+* Puts backups as compressed files on the host (BACKUP_DIR)

+To run a backup manually, do `docker exec -ti name-of-backup-container ./wrapper.sh`

 Configuration
 -------------